Entanglement Renyi entropies in holographic theories: Computations in the orbifold theory

 We begin with the more general operator \eqref{genOprime}.
 We compute:

 (All correlators except the one marked ``$\CC$ on $E_n$" are evaluated on the Riemann sphere.)
 In the first line we used the fact that the twist operators are normalized, and both they and $\OO'_m$ are primary.
 In the fourth we used the definition of the twist operators to move to the original theory $\CC$ on the $n$-sheeted surface $E_n$, where the sheets are connected by a branch cut running from 0 to $\infty$ (the positions of the twist operators).
-The operator $\OO_{i_j}$ is positioned at 1 on the $j$th sheet, denoted $e^{2\pi ij}$.
+The operator $\OO_j$ is positioned at 1 on the $j$th sheet, denoted $e^{2\pi ij}$.
 In the last line we conformally mapped $E_n$ to the plane by $t=z^{1/n}$.
-The geometrical factor from the associated Weyl tranformation is independent of the operator insertions, cancelling the factor $\ev{\sigma^\epsilon_{-1}(0)\sigma^\epsilon_1(1)}^{-1}$.
+The geometrical factor from the associated Weyl tranformation is independent of the operator insertions, cancelling the factor $\ev{\sigma^\epsilon_{-1}(0)\sigma^\epsilon_1(1)}^{-1}_{\CC^n/\Z_n}$.
 The operator positions are mapped to the $n$th roots of unity.
-Since each $\OO_{i_j}$ is primary, under the conformal transformation it becomes, in the $t$-frame, $|\partial z/\partial t|^{-d_{i_j}}\OO_{i_j} = n^{-d_{i_j}}\OO_{i_j}$ (we are assuming for simplicity that the operators are scalars; including spin there are additional phase factors, which depend on the position and therefore have to be included before the symmetrization over permutations).
+Since each $\OO_i$ is primary, under the conformal transformation it becomes, in the $t$-frame, $|\partial z/\partial t|^{-d_i}\OO_i = n^{-d_i}\OO_i$.
+Finally, in the last line the symmetrization was dropped, since a cyclic permutation of the operators is equivalent to a rotation of the plane by $e^{2\pi i/n}$, which leaves the correlator unchanged (all the operators being scalars).

-To compute $C_m$ one also needs to know the Zamolodchikov metric for $\OO'_m$.
-A bit of combinatorics shows that this is